Health-Techz/AidBridge/AidBridge-frontend/README.md

 # 🎨   AidBridge Frontend

- AidBridge js a decentralized donation platform built on Stellar.
+ AidBridge is a decentralized donation platform built on Stellar.
 This interface enables users to donate to NGOs, track transactions transparently, and participate in volunteer activities with reward incentives.

 ---